Information about scholarships

 Below are examples of some of the most common certificates needed.

-Certification of all higher education studies, including foreign higher education studies, must always be attached to your application.
-The study certificate can be signed by your department or printed from the Student Portal (select “study results” or “national certificate”).
+Certification of all higher education studies (with study results), including foreign higher education studies, must always be attached to your application.
+The study certificate can be signed by your department or printed from the Student Portal.
 There must be an original signature from your department or a control code from Uppdok/Ladok on the study certificate.
-If you have recently started your studies, you must also attach a certificate, even if you have not yet accrued any credits.
+If you have recently started your studies at Uppsala University and have not yet accrued any credits, you need to attach a registration certificate.
 Note that the control code or the original signature on the transcript must be clearly visible in the file attached.
 A screenshot of your transcript or the like is not an accepted attachment.

-Certificate of place of birth and civil status is confirmed by birth certificate.
+Your place of birth and civil status is confirmed by a birth certificate.
 It is important that you, when you order a birth certificate from the Swedish Tax Agency, make sure that the kind of birth certificate you order contains the information needed.
 Contact the Swedish Tax Agency if you are uncertain of what the different birth certificates contain.

 Kinship is to be confirmed by a family tree or the like that describes kinship to the donor (or other required person) according to the scholarship requirements.
 The kinship must be proved throughout, i.e. including your own personal data.
 You must also attach a birth certificate for your parents where the kinship between you and your parents is stated.
 The family tree must be attested by two persons, who must also provide contact information and be prepared to verbally certify that the family tree is correct.